-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification 2-PS1-4 Construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot.
-Evidence: Construct an argument with evidence to support a claim.
+Standard Iowa Academic Standard in Science Practice Disciplinary Core Idea Clarification Crosscutting Code Science Clarification Concept Clarification 2-PS1-4 Construct an argument with evidence that some changes caused by heating or cooling can be reversed and some cannot. with evidence to support a claim.
 Chemical Reactions: Heating or cooling a substance may cause changes that can be observed.
 Sometimes these changes are reversible, and sometimes they are not.
 An example of a reversible change could include freezing water then using a hair dryer to melt ice cubes.
 An example of an irreversible change could include cooking an egg.
 Cause and Effect: Events have causes that generate observable patterns.

-Science searches for cause and effect relationships to explain natural events.
+$\overset{\scale}{=}$ Science searches for cause and effect relationships to explain natural events.